Nodal-Works/nodal_homepage/content/english/_index.md

       label: ""
       link: ""

-  - title: "Our Edge"
-    image: "/images/service-3.png"
-    content: "We bring together the experience of working in both academia and industry.
-Often, complex projects have relied on us as the experts who can bridge the two worlds and deliver results.
-Large consultancies are valuable but usually heavy and impersonal.
-Our strength lies in being lean, personal, and responsive, while operating with the competence and reach of a much larger organisation."
-    bulletpoints:
-      - "Bridging academia and industry"
-      - "Lean, personal, and responsive"
-      - "Expert knowledge with agile execution"
-    button:
-      enable: false
-      label: ""
-      link: ""

   - title: "What We Offer"
     image: "/images/nodal.png"
     content: "Our services are designed to help urban planners, municipalities, and organizations make data-driven decisions for sustainable urban development."